mimoo/disco-c/README.md

 ## Example

-Here's how you setup a server:
+Here's how you setup a **server** with the `IK` handshake (the server's identity is known to the client; the client advertises it's identity during the handshake):

 ```c
 #include "tweetdisco.h"